CoveAS/bring-fraktguiden-for-woocommerce/readme.txt

 > Special thanks goes to out to **Matt Gates** for starting this project and allowing us to build upon his original codebase.

 If you'd like to contribute or report an issue, head over to: https://github.com/drivdigital/bring-fraktguiden-for-woocommerce

+== Update notice ==

+If you're updating the plugin from version 1.3.0 please note that it is now required to set up Shipping Zones for the shipping calculation to work.
+See WooCommerce's documentation of Shipping Zones here: https://docs.woocommerce.com/document/setting-up-shipping-zones/

 == Installation ==